Ghanaian youngster Stephen Anorful joins Salernitana on loan from EurAfrica FC

 Anorful is an energetic midfielder who relentlessly hunts the ball and possesses the ability to distribute it from different ranges.
 He is set to play with the U19 side in the Primavera division.

-The young midfielder is among ten footballers who are travelling to Europe as part of the ArthurLegacy Sports life transformation programme, and Salernitana will be hoping that Anorful can help them secure promotion to the top tier of Italian football.
+The young midfielder is among ten footballers who are travelling to Europe as part of the ArthurLegacy Sports life transformation programme, and Salernitana will be hoping that Anorful can help the first team when called up.